kumakyoo42/oma-file-formats/OMA.md

 starting point of this ring is not repeated at the end.
 Holes are saved the same way.

-A collection is a list of nodes followed by a list of ways, followed by a list of areas.
-Each list is preceded by the number of elements of the list.
+A collection is just a bounding box.
+All elements of the collection are inside of this bounding box, unless no bounding box is given.

     <tags> ::=
       smallint count